ajlakanen/Kimble/README.md

-# JypeliKimble
+# Jypeli Kimble

 Kimble clone with Jypeli

-Current status: Not ready.
+Current status: The game is now working.
+TODO: Assets and polish.